-- 1. Focusing on Safety is most important tool in managing workers' compensation! - 2.
-Seek out opportunities to offer modified duty or light duty work for the UW's injured workers. - 3.
-Workers' Compensation is a significant expense to UW over \$23 million/year just in insurance premium - 4.
+- Focusing on Safety is most important tool in managing workers' compensation! - 2.
+Seek out opportunities to offer modified duty or light duty work for the UW's injured workers, before we have injured workers. - Workers' Compensation is a significant expense to UW - over \$23 million/year just in insurance premium - 4.
 UW Claim Rates are up, even with steady decreases in Payroll Hours - 5.
 There are promising downward trends on both Time Loss Dollars and Time Loss Days, both of which drive Insurance Premiums - 6.
-UW's Experience Modifier decreased this year.
+UW's Experience Modifier increased this year.